 Ron is a member of the AIBC Regulatory Coordination Committee and teaches in the AIBC/EGBC Certified Professional program.
 He is a board member of the Vancouver Life Drawing Society and past chair of the Vancouver Chinatown Heritage Area Planning Committee.

-Ricardo Roffiel is an Architectural Technologist and an Intern Architect registered with the AIBC and holds an Associate Certificate in Building Construction Technology from BCIT.
+Ricardo Roffiel is an Intern Architect registered with the AIBC and holds an Associate Certificate in Building Construction Technology from BCIT.
 He is a Registered Architect in Mexico.
 He is responsible for residential and commercial projects, and runs CAD facilities for Radiant City Architecture.

 Samantha Sanchez Rubio, B. Arch.

 Samantha is a registered Architect in Mexico and a graduate of the ITD college Interior Design Diploma program.
 After working 3 years in a prestigious architectural firm in Mexico, she reestablisehed her professional career in Canada.